Table Of Content

 • Birth interventions and trauma: Complications during labor and delivery can cause physical trauma to the infant’s nervous system and specifically the brainstem and vagus nerve regions, potentially leading to neural miscommunication, which is critical for autonomic regulation.

-• Early childhood stressors: Exposure to stress during early years can impact a child’s developing autonomic nervous system, potentially leading to symptoms of dysautonomia.
+• Early childhood stressors: Exposure to stress during early years can impact a child’s developing Autonomic Nervous System, potentially leading to symptoms of dysautonomia.

-• Overuse of antibiotics and exposure to toxins: In today’s over-medicalized and industrialized world, even our infants and toddlers are exposed to excessive amounts of toxins, chemicals, and medications, especially antibiotics
+• Overuse of antibiotics and exposure to toxins: In today’s over-medicalized and industrialized world, even our infants and toddlers are exposed to excessive amounts of toxins, chemicals, and medications, especially antibiotics.

 Other Potential Causes and Risk Factors of Dysautonomia